 This event is open to participants who are at least 18 years of age.
-Registration will open on July 22, 2012 and will close at midnight (HST) on July 28, 2012.
-All interested runners must complete the race application and submit payment at ultrasignup.com.
-Upon submitting an application, the electronic acknowledgement of receipt provided by ultrasignup.com ensures the applicant's inclusion in the lottery; no further confirmation is needed, or provided by ultrasignup.com or race directors.
+Registration will open on July 18, 2015 and will close at midnight (HST) on July 25, 2015.
+All interested runners must complete the race application and submit payment via credit card at UltraSignup.com.
+Upon submitting an application, the electronic acknowledgement of receipt provided by UltraSignup.com ensures the applicant's inclusion in the lottery; no further confirmation is needed or provided by UltraSignup.com or the race directorate.